-You can get up to 2 marks for evaluative comments relating to relevant points not mentioned in the source.
+You can get up to 2 marks for providing comments relating to the question but is not mentioned in the source.

 Origin of a source (Date.)

 If a source was written / produced at the time of the event then it is a PRIMARY source and is often called a CONTEMPORARY source.